transistorfet/molten/README.md

 You will need `rustc` and `cargo` installed.
 It's recommended that you use `rustup` to install these.
 I've only tested it with rustc version 1.23.
 You will also need LLVM 5.0 installed.

-On Debian/Ubuntu, the packages are `llvm-5.0`, `llvm-5.0-runtime`, and `llvm-5.0-dev`
+On Debian/Ubuntu, run:
+`sudo apt-get install llvm-5.0 llvm-5.0-runtime llvm-5.0-dev`

 You may need to run the following before the rust llvm package will compile:
 ```
 sudo ln -s /usr/bin/llvm-config-5.0 /usr/bin/llvm-config
 ```

+On macOS, run:
+`brew install llvm@5`

+You may need to add /usr/local/opt/llvm@5/bin to your path

 Running
 -------